Frequently Asked Questions

 If you have a 9th-grade writer who is a strong writer, we would suggest going straight for Byline or One Year Adventure Novel.

 How do I choose between Byline and The One Year Adventure Novel?
 Is it better to do one first?

-Byline and The One Year Adventure Novel (“OYAN”) are designed for the same grade range: grades 8–12.
-They are distinct from each other.
+Byline and The One Year Adventure Novel (“OYAN”) are designed for a similar grade range and are distinct from each other.
+Byline is for grades 8–12; OYAN is for grades 9–12; the reason we don’t advertise OYAN for use in 8th grade is that students must be 13 to use its online Student Forum.
 There is no “right” order in which to take them.
-They focus on different types of writing—Byline focuses on journalism/essay writing and OYAN focuses on writing novels—but they are both great training for young writers.
+They focus on different types of writing—Byline focuses on journalism and essay writing and OYAN focuses on writing novels—but they are both great training for young writers.

 Does Byline count for high school credit?